Estudios Económicos

 WEAKNESSES

-• Island divided between the EU-aligned Republic of Cyprus and Turkey-aligned Turkish Republic of Northern Cyprus
+• Tensions and internal divisions between the Republic of Cyprus and the Turkish Republic of Northern Cyprus

 • Slow legal process, poor enforcement of contracts

-• Heavy debt load for the state, banks, companies, and households
+• Heavy debt load for banks, companies, and households

 • Weak industrial diversification (tourism, construction, natural gas, finance)